kottans/frontend/tasks/js-oop.md

 1. You did a lot already!
 If you honestly finished all the previous steps then go ahead and share it with others – post a message in [course channel][chat]:
-   `Object Oriented JS — #done` and add the link to your repo. **This step is important, as it helps mentors to track your progress!**
+   `Object Oriented JS — #done`(or `Object Oriented JS — #p2p-pr-done` if you are p2p course student)  and add the link to your repo. **This step is important, as it helps mentors to track your progress!**
 1. You will require code review for a coding subtask from (1)
    - If you are **p2p course** student follow next [instructions](https://github.com/Oodmincheg/frontend-2019-p2p/blob/master/CONTRIBUTING.md)
    - If you are student of online kottans course follow next [instructions](https://github.com/Oodmincheg/frontend-2019-homeworks/blob/master/README.md)